cmda-bt/be-course-17-18/readme.md

-internship next quarter (Q4), choose **Information Design** (includes **Frontend Apps**, **Functional Programming**, and  [**Frontend Data**][fe3]) for the fall semester next year, and pick [**Minor Everything Web**][minor] in the fall semester after that.
+internship next quarter (Q4), choose **Information Design** (includes **Frontend Apps**, **Functional Programming**, and  [**Frontend Data**][fe3]) for the fall semester next year, and pick [**Minor Everything Web**][minor] in the spring semester after that.

 ## Communication